 Standard letter grades

-Covers identification, classification and distribution of plant communities (tree, shrub, forb and grass) found within Oregon and major North American plan communities.
-This class covers in lecture format the structure and function of the primary organs and tissues that comprise woody plants.
+Covers identification, classification and distribution of plant communities (tree, shrub, forb and grass) found within Oregon and major North American plant communities.
+Covers in lecture format the structure and function of the primary organs and tissues that comprise woody plants.
 This course is the classroom portion of FOR 241A.
 Course does not need to follow FOR 241A.

-1. The student will use appropriate terminology to describe leaf and plant parts.
+1. Use appropriate terminology to describe leaf and plant parts.

-2. The student will be able to describe the different forest regions of the U.S.
+2. Describe the different forest regions of the United States.

-3. The student will be able to list the major tree species of each forest region.
+3. List the major tree species of each forest region.

-4. The student will be able to describe the major vegetation types of Oregon.
+4. Describe the major vegetation types of Oregon.